-The number of available roles, as seen visually on an organizational chart, decreases higher on the chart as fewer and fewer people are needed to fill the next layer of jobs.
+In any organization, job promotions are limited by the number of roles needed to accomplish the work.
+The number of available roles, as seen visually on an organizational chart, decreases the higher on the chart you go.
+As you move up through management levels, fewer and fewer people are needed to fill the next layer of jobs.

 Advantages of a Lateral Move